 TDOD initially portrays Kaiba as a fanatic who can't get over the Pharoah's departure.
 The film misleads us into thinking its moral message stems from Yugi: sometimes you have to let go of your past and move on, just as Yugi accepted that Atem is gone.

-While that's not a bad tip for real life, in the end, it turns out Kaiba was right all along—the Pharaoh does indeed return, just as Seto predicted.
-Definitely an interesting message on faith, especially from such an expected source.
-And even if this hadn't been the case, after Dark Aigami is defeated, Kaiba successfully combines his technology with the Quantum Cube to travel (either through time or dimension) and actually finds the Pharaoh, with the two apparently gearing up for another duel.
-Not only was Kaiba right to believe in Atem's rebirth, he constructed the means to find Atem, showing both faith and a willingness to act and make that faith become reality.
+While that's not a bad tip for real life, in the end, it turns out Kaiba was right all along—the Pharaoh does indeed return, just as Kaiba predicted.
+Definitely an interesting message on faith, especially from such an unexpected source.
+And even if this hadn't been the case, after Dark Aigami is defeated, Kaiba successfully combines his technology with the Quantum Cube to time-travel and actually findsthe Pharaoh, with the two apparently gearing up for another duel.
+Not only was Kaiba right to believe in Atem's rebirth, he constructed the means to locate Atem, showing both faith and a willingness to make that faith become reality.

 Who deserved the win?